Attractions to see vacationing in Hua Hin

 Hua Hin Hills Vineyard is open daily from 08.30-18.30 with the Sala Bistro serving food from 11.00-17.30 More information and map can be found on their website.

 Pala-U waterfall is located around 60 kilometers west of Hua Hin and if you like nature and forest then you may enjoy a visit.
 There are 4 levels of waterfalls and you will need to be in reasonable shape to hike to them as the trail is steep and can be slippery.
-Also it is located in a National Forest and they do charge foreigners a higher price to enter (either 200 or 400 baht) so be aware of this before you decide to go.
+Also it is located in a National Forest and they do charge foreigners a higher price to enter (either 200 or 400 baht).
+So be aware of this dual pricing before you decide to go.
 There are also no restaurants or shops nearby so bring your own water and make sure you have already had a meal.

 Details: Maruekkhathayawan hours are from 08.30 a.m. – 04.30 p.m.
 Polite attires required.